Rhythm Doctor Accessibility Report

 Adjust Speed: Adjust the overall speed of the game, or rewind play for a second attempt, to ease reaction times.
 By slowing the game, you have more time to interpret what is happening and then execute your actions.
 It also reduces the pressure on getting things right quickly or the first time you attempt them.

-If you want to play Rhythm Doctor, but it doesn't offer the Difficulty accessibility features you require, these similar games extend the Difficulty accessibility:
+If you want to play Rhythm Doctor, but it doesn't offer the Getting Started accessibility features you require, these similar games extend the Getting Started accessibility:

-Rhythm Doctor has 5 accessibility features for Reading which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
+We've documented 4 accessibility features for Reading in Rhythm Doctor which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.

 High Contrast Text: Text colour contrasts to the background or can be adjusted to be.
 The text in menus, instructions and other information is presented in high contrast with a solid background.

 All Speech Subtitled (Or No Speech In Game): All spoken content has subtitles, or there is no speech in the game.
 This means there is no requirement to hear spoken dialogue or narrative to play the game.

 Speaker Indicator and their Tone: Textual captions indicate who is speaking and their tone.
 This can also be indicated visually in the game with character icons or character expressions with text in speech bubbles next to the person speaking.

 Similar Games With More Accessibility Features for Reading